 Website hosting costs: When you register your website domain, you pay a small monthly cost that remains static despite the business you perform on that website.

 Ecommerce hosting platforms: Ecommerce platforms integrate with your website so you can conduct transactions with customers.
 They typically charge a low fixed cost per month.

 Lease on warehouse space: Warehouses are paid for the same way you'd pay rent on your office space.
-They do not change in price as you store more or fewer products inside, but can have storage and capacity limits.
+The cost is relatively stable but you may run into storage and capacity limits that can impact cost.

 Manufacturing equipment: The equipment you need to produce your product is yours once you buy it, but it will depreciate over its useful lifetime.
 Depreciation can become a fixed cost if you know when you'll have to replace your equipment each year.

-Lease on trucks for shipment: Truck leases work the same way as a car payment, and will not charge differently depending on how many shipments you make.
+Lease on trucks for shipment: If your company sells physical products, transportation may be a regular cost.
+Truck leases work the same way as a car payment, and will not charge differently depending on how many shipments you make.

 Small business loans: If you're financing a new business with a bank loan, your loan payments won't change with your business's performance.
 They are fixed for as long as you have a balance to pay on that loan.

 Property tax: Your office space's building manager might charge you property tax, a fixed cost for as long as your business is on the property.

 Health insurance: Health insurance costs might be a variable cost to an individual if they add or remove dependents from their policy, but to a business, the recurring costs to an insurer are fixed.